It’s never been easier to spend up big on credit.

 It’s important to look at the total amount.

-Multiple credit cards can give you a false sense of security.
+Multiple debts can give you a false sense of security.
 By only seeing each balance separately you can convince yourself that you don’t owe that much and it’s all under control.
 Adding up the total puts debts into true perspective.

 3. Snowball Your Debt

-One of the best ways to tackle debt if you have multiple credit cards and loans is to use the snowball method.
+One way to tackle debt if you have multiple credit cards and loans is to use the snowball method.

 You can read more about the snowball method here, but in short, you pay the minimum monthly repayment on all debts except one.
 On that one, you pay extra to pay it off quicker.
 When you have paid off that first debt, you apply the whole payment towards the next debt and so on so that your repayments snowball.